 - partner with the private sector, academia, civil society organizations and governments, leveraging local capacities to identify and implement solutions

 - provide leadership, mentorship, institutional coherence and advice to the university community as it relates to international development

 - support Canada’s international development and conventions, by addressing issues related to environmental sustainability, gender equality, governance and human rights

 International projects and community development initiatives have ranged in scope and budget from modest consulting and evaluation contracts to large-scale projects related to institutional capacity building, public policy, health, education, community based rehabilitation, etc.

 Through our core staff and large network of faculty and professional associates, we have undertaken cutting-edge international development work focused on environmental aspects such as water resources management and governance issues in the broader context of human and social development.
 While doing so, we’re placing a special emphasis on education, as well as women and children’s health and well-being.

-Manager, International Projects and Consultancies
+Project Coordinator, International Projects and Consultancies